yanxon/RDF-KRR-DOS/README.md

 # RDF ---> Density of States (DOS) at Fermi level.

 A machine learning project to predict DOS of sp and spd systems.
-This project is based on this paper: https://journals.aps.org/prb/abstract/10.1103/PhysRevB.89.205118
+This project is inspired by: https://journals.aps.org/prb/abstract/10.1103/PhysRevB.89.205118

 Descriptor: